ottozastrow/indexAnyFrontend/standlet/docs/docs/vigilance/Article 89 - Analysis of serious incidents and field safety corrective actions.md

-incident that has occurred within their territory, or a field safety corrective action that has been or is to be undertaken within their territory, and that is brought to their knowledge in accordance with Article&nbsp;87 is evaluated centrally at national level by their competent authority, if possible together with the manufacturer, and, where relevant, the notified body concerned.</p>
+incident that has occurred within their territory, or a field safety corrective action that has been or is to be undertaken within their territory, and that is brought to their knowledge in accordance with [[Article&nbsp;87](../vigilanceArticle 87 - Reporting of serious incidents and field safety corrective actions.md)](../vigilanceArticle 87 - Reporting of serious incidents and field safety corrective actions.md) is evaluated centrally at national level by their competent authority, if possible together with the manufacturer, and, where relevant, the notified body concerned.</p>
    <p class="norm">3.&nbsp;&nbsp;In the context of the evaluation